 Drive to the Norfolk Broads and see what makes it such an attractive destination.It’s a superb site for anyone interested in the fabulous local bird life (winged variety!), and it’s great to see an increase in the Norfolk Reed being grown for traditional thatching.
 Continue on to the Suffolk coast and discover the lovely towns of Southwold and Aldeburgh.
 Visit the delightful Snape Maltings and then continue onto Orford, with its impressive castle keep, quaint quayside and boat trips, and Shingle Street, a quiet spot where the River Ore meets the sea.

 Head west and explore Lavenham, the most spectacular of wool towns, famed for its unique collection of timber-framed buildings.
 The appearance of the town has changed little over the years: half-timbered houses lean crazily over the narrow streets, whilst the Guildhall (built in 1529) is perhaps the town´s most prominent feature.
-Return to the Crown for a final dinner (included).
+Return to the Crown.

 Depart for home